 C: Populate your job spec with important keywords

 Ensure that your job description is made up of around 5% of the keywords you have decided are most popular amongst your target job seeker audience.
 You cannot list these sequentially as search engines consider this spamming.
 Try to work them into the natural flow of your job description, repeating words like job, jobs, the job title and top skills as often as is reasonable but not more than 1 word in 20.
 To test how you are getting along, copy the entire job spec text (and preferably the rest of the text on the web page that you are publishing to) into Wordle which will show you graphically what the most repeated keywords in your job spec are.
 Your target words should appear as the largest words in this cloud.
 This is how search engines see your page and what they prioritise as your keywords.
 Try to ensure that your top keywords are closer to the top of the page as search engines tend to prioritise keywords towards in the first half of your spec.

 D: Do not re-post job specs that may have already been posted online by someone else.

 For agency recruiters this means EVERYTHING you are provided by your clients; for in-house recruiters, you need to write new job specs for each vacancy.
 Search engines can read and they know that your job spec is 80% similar to the next recruiters or one that you posted 2 years ago.
-Google, in particular, have gone to great pains to express ther distaste with copied content and they simply won’t index pages that are copies of other pages, even if you have modified the spec by 10-20%.
+Google, in particular, have gone to great pains to express their distaste with copied content and they simply won’t index pages that are copies of other pages, even if you have modified the spec by 10-20%.
 Replacing a few words and re-jigging the paragraph order will not suffice.
 You need to re-write it.
-This is essential for SEO but even more important for conversion (more on this later).
+This is essential for SEO but even more important for conversion.